shoperb/artisans/README.md

 in order to compile a _file_name_ in a folder _my_assets_path_ with liquid variabled from a _drops_hash_.

+Important!
+Asset sources folder should not include compiled assets (otherwise existing compiled assets will be returned by default, without recompilation).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.